glass of alcohol and pills on a table

 • Recognize the signs of danger.
 Watch for symptoms of overdose and adverse reactions — especially signs of serotonin syndrome or alcohol poisoning, which can cause confusion, severe nausea and vomiting, seizures, hypothermia, and loss of consciousness,

 • Pay attention to patterns.
 If you find yourself tempted to mix mushrooms and alcohol or use either substance in a way that feels unhealthy, start by taking a close look at your patterns.
 Don’t judge — just observe.
 How do you feel before, during, or after?
-Do the substances actually deliver the relief or excitement they promise?
+Do the substances actually deliver the relief or excitement that they promise?
 Most of us find that over time they don’t — much of the effect is actually an illusion.
 It might make you uneasy to realize this at first, but don’t worry: it’s actually good news!
 You’re on your way to finding authentic excitement, connection, and relaxation that can only happen when you’re fully present.
 And that’s something to look forward to!

 • Expand your options.
 It might feel awkward at first, but start exploring some sober activities that resonate with you.
 Maybe it’s a martial arts class at your local gym, maybe it’s a weekend hike with a friend or an online digital photography class.
 Whatever it is, approach it with a spirit of exploration and curiosity.